Mangara/Color-Zebra/README.md

 ### Unit tests

-To run the unit tests, first make sure [Node.js](https://nodejs.org/) is installed, then run `npm install` to install all required linraries, followed by `npm test` to actually run the tests.
+To run the unit tests, first make sure [Node.js](https://nodejs.org/) is installed, then run `npm install` to install all required libraries, followed by `npm test` to actually run the tests.

 ## Authors